Time to reconsider the SEIS – Now more attractive?

 But a little observed fact up to now is that the increase in the risk profile of the EIS can be seen to have the effect of making the SEIS comparatively more attractive.
-The SEIS was completely unaffected by the major changes first announced in the Budget last November and finally enacted last week, so it is surely worth taking another look at the considerable attractions of SEIS: 50% up-front Income Tax relief; Capital Gains Tax relief which is in fact better than that available in the EIS, consisting of a write-off of liabilities on half the value of the investment, with the remainder available as deferral in the same way as the EIS; loss relief, which when combined with income tax and CGT relief, can amount to as much as 86.5% of total cost; exemption from IHT after two years; but probably the most important being exemption from CGT on any gains made from your SEIS investment.
+The SEIS was completely unaffected by the major changes first announced in the Budget last November and finally enacted last week, so it is surely worth taking another look at the considerable attractions of SEIS: 50% up-front Income Tax relief; Capital Gains Tax relief which is in fact better than that available in the EIS, consisting of a write-off of liabilities on half the value of the investment, loss relief, which when combined with income tax and CGT relief, can amount to as much as 86.5% of total cost; exemption from IHT after two years; but probably the most important being exemption from CGT on any gains made from your SEIS investment.
 If you spread your investment over 10 investments, for example, and say seven out of ten make money but three lose money, you get tax-free gains on the seven PLUS loss relief on the three.
 So there is no offset of relief between the separate investments, which is extremely generous.

 Our current SEIS fund called Epicure focuses on food and drink products, the first of its kind.
 The fund is taking advantage of a huge revolution going on currently in the UK Food & Drink industry, which is being driven by younger people obsessed with health.
 Our portfolio to date consists of a range of food and drink products which are in the main low fat, gluten free, dairy free, with no added sugar or processed ingredients.